heatblazer/udp-tcp-daemon/README.md

     14.11.2016: log writer will be configured for speed of logging.
     15.11.2016: fixed the bug with the hotswap, now testFileWatcher() is pending deprecation.
     15.11.2016: old hotswap logic moved to the timer based hotswap.
+    15.11.2016: config support time based hotswaps and the size based

 ***